Mukuamu’s 3 picks help SC shock No. 3 Georgia 20-17 in 2OT

 South Carolina: The Gamecocks gave up 468 total yards but showed surprising strength to contain Georgia’s SEC-leading rushing attack.
 The Bulldogs averaged 250 yards rushing before being held to 173.
 The Gamecocks remained poised after Joyner replaced Hilinski.

 Georgia: The Bulldogs expected to have a commanding advantage on each line, but they could not wear down South Carolina’s defense as they had against previous opponents.
-Instead, attempts by D’Andre Swift and other backs to run at the heart of the Gamecocks’ defense had less success during the game.
+Instead, attempts by Swift and other backs to run at the heart of the Gamecocks’ defense had less success during the game.

 POLL IMPLICATIONS